carvel-dev/carvel/content/ytt/docs/v0.30.0/lang-ref-ytt-library.md

+---
+title: Library Module
+---

-### ytt Library: Library annotations
+## Library annotations

 Available in v0.28.0+

-- `#@library/ref`: Attaches a yaml document to the specified library to be used during evalutaion via the library module (only supported for [data value documents](./ytt-data-values.md#library-setting-via-files))
+- `#@library/ref`: Attaches a yaml document to the specified library to be used during evalutaion via the library module (only supported for [data value documents](ytt-data-values.md#setting-library-values-via-files))

 ```yaml
 #@library/ref "@app"